 - 1. Contact information; - 2.
-Education: All academic institutions attended, major/area, degree; - 3.
-Training: (e.g.,) certification or credential from a Registered Apprenticeship or Labor Management Partnership; - Professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description; - 5.
-List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary; and - 6.
-There should be no lapses in time over the past 10 years or since age 18, whichever period is shorter.
+Education and training: Provide name of institution, major/area, degree, and year for undergraduate, graduate, and postdoctoral training; - 3.
+Research and professional experience: Beginning with the current position, list professional/academic positions in chronological order with a brief description.
+List all current academic, professional, or institutional appointments, foreign or domestic, at the applicant institution or elsewhere, whether or not remuneration is received, and, whether full-time, part-time, or voluntary;